Oriental rug: Stylization in Turkish prayer rug design

 Within the genre of carpet weaving, the most authentic village and nomadic products were those woven to serve the needs of the community, which were not intended for export or trade other than local.
 This includes specialized bags and bolster covers (yastik) in Anatolia, which show designs adapted from the earliest weaving traditions.
-In Turkmen tents, large wide bags (chuval) were used to keep clothings and household articles.
+In Turkmen tents, large wide bags (chuval) were used to keep clothing and household articles.
 Smaller (torba) and midsize (mafrash) and a variety of special bags to keep bread or salt were woven.
 They are usually made of two sides, one or both of them pile or flat-woven, and then sewn together.
 Long tent bands woven in mixed pile and flat weave adorned the tents, and carpets known as ensi covered the entrance of the tent, while the door was decorated with a pile-woven door surround.
 Turkmen, and also tribes like the Bakhtiari nomads of western Iran, or the Qashqai people wove animal trappings like saddle covers, or special decorations for weddings like asmalyk, pentagonally shaped camel coverings used for wedding decorations.
 Tribal signs like the Turkmen Gül can support the assessment of provenience.